Tobi-KL/SOC_Profile_Generation/README.md

 # Input data

-The input data can be found in ...\SOC_profile_generation\inputs Own data sets can be used accordingly.
+The input data can be found in ...\SOC_profile_generation\inputs.
+Own datasets with same format can be used.

 The following data is required:
 - pkl file with mobility data for households (e.g. MOP-data, Germany)